Ambrosia salad is super easy to make and always a hit at family gatherings.

 - Give your salad a more refreshing vibe by using more fresh fruits.
 Another lighter approach is to use reduced-fat sour cream.
 However, don’t leave out the marshmallows.
 It’s got that unique texture that no other substitute can replace.

-- Add more flavor to your Ambrosia fruit salad by adding a bit of nutmeg or cinnamon.
+- Add more flavor to your Ambrosia salad by adding a bit of nutmeg or cinnamon.
 Yum!

 - Do not overdo the fruit-mixing: mix your fruit gently so it stays nice and crunchy.